wickr4m/Github-Foundation-Practice/github-crash-course/Readme.md

 ## Push

 this is me trying to push the the changes after cloning the repository to my local workspace. first I cloned the repo using `git clone` and then now I am trying to do `git push` from this local env.

+### FGT -Fine Grained Token

+FGT is a one time appearing token that allows us to use instead of the password. we can set permissions, valid time period for FGT. nothing will cache that value.